Denis Rake: Paris and Lyon

-Reaching Paris, he went to the Bœuf sur le toit, which he had visited before the war.
+Reaching Paris, he went to the Bœuf sur le toit, which he had visited before the war (albeit in a different location).
 At the bar he met Max, a German Army staff officer based in the city, dressed in civilian dress, and became his lover.
 Next he met Wilkinson ('Alexandre'), who demanded he give up the relationship, something Rake refused to do.
 When a transmitter was delayed, Wilkinson decided to return to Lyon and - to go with him - Rake had to break up the relationship.
 They recrossed the demarcation line and reached Lyon on 15 July.

 They moved in with Hall, who gave them a transmitter.
 Rake went down with dysentry and Hall hid him for a time before he returned to Paris.
 Wilkinson rejoined Richard Henry Heslop (a friend from training) and with Rake they decided to cross the demarcation line near Limoges.
 In that city Rake lived in a rented room at a café and the other two in a hotel, with the trio dining that day in the restaurant of the hôtel des Faisans.
 They would not tell Rake where they were staying and he thought they did not trust him.
 He did not turn up at that hotel on 15 August and - despite an SOE rule to continue as normal in that situation - the other two went looking for him and were arrested as soon as they went past that hotel a second time.

 Rake had been arrested at a police checkpoint three hours earlier.
 Afraid of his landlady's curiosity, he had well-hidden his radio transmitter in the cloakroom at that hotel, but the policeman found 65,000 francs in his case, not pinned together in bundles of ten as was then usual.
 Heslop and Wilkinson claimed only to have met Rake the day before, but Rake's and Wilkinson's tickets had consecutive numbers and their identity cards were in the same handwriting despite claiming to be from different towns.